 Our goal is to improve health and social care in England by making better use of technology, data and information.

 Find out more about NHS Digital.

-NHS Digital has been directed by NHS England to provide the NHS e-Referral Service and to include the services that can be accessed via the Manage Your Referral website.
+NHS Digital has been directed by the Secretary of State for Health to provide the NHS e-Referral Service and to include the services that can be accessed via the Manage Your Referral website.

 NHS Digital is also responsible for managing (as well as many other services):

 - the national data opt-out, which allows patients to state their data sharing preferences